Box Shadow Basics

 .modal { box-shadow: var(--shadow-xl); }

-This approach keeps your shadows consistent across the entire project.
-When you need to adjust the lighting feel, you change the custom properties once and every component updates automatically.
+This system keeps your shadows consistent across the entire project.
+When a designer wants to adjust the overall "lighting feel", you change the custom properties once and every component updates.
+It also makes dark mode easy — you can override the entire scale inside a .dark class or @media (prefers-color-scheme: dark) block.

-Using colored shadows instead of black/gray ones creates a softer, more modern aesthetic.
-The trick is to use a darker, more saturated version of the element's background color as the shadow color:
+Using coloured shadows instead of black/grey creates a softer, more modern aesthetic — popularised by companies like Stripe, Linear, and Vercel.
+The technique uses a darker, more saturated version of the element's background colour as the shadow colour.
+This makes the shadow feel like it belongs to the element rather than being a generic grey cast.

 background: #7c6fff;